nicole-ocampo/angelsscent/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

-## Special Directories

-You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.

 ### `assets`

-The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.
+The assets directory contains uncompiled assets such as Stylus or Sass files, images, or fonts.
 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

 ### `components`